 We wanted to treat our horse to something special that wasn’t going to be bad for her.
 We didn’t know what we should give so we looked around a bit and did some research.
-Everyone knows horses like carrots and apples but what about something more?
+Everyone knows horses like carrots and apples but what about something else?
+Something she maybe hadn’t had before?

 Bananas!
 Something delicious that also adds nutrients into her diet is just what I was looking for.
-But, this led to the question about whether or not a horse can have a banana.
+But, this led to the question of whether or not a horse can have a banana.
 So …

 Can horses eat bananas?